Jonny Otto

-Jonathan Castro Otto (born 3 March 1994), commonly known as Jonny, is a Spanish professional footballer who plays for Premier League club Wolverhampton Wanderers as a right or left-back.
+Jonathan Castro Otto (born 3 March 1994), commonly known as Jonny, is a Spanish professional footballer who plays as a right or left-back for La Liga club Alavés.

 He began his career with Celta, making his debut with the first team at the age of 18 and going on to appear in 221 matches in all competitions.
 In 2018 he signed with Wolverhampton Wanderers, initially on loan.

-Jonny made his senior debut for Spain in 2018.
+Jonny made three appearances for the Spain national team in 2018.

 Club career

 Celta

-Born in Vigo, Galicia, Jonny played youth football with his hometown club RC Celta de Vigo.
-He spent his first season as a senior with the reserves in Segunda División B, featuring regularly but suffering relegation.
+Born in Vigo, Galicia, Jonny played youth football with his hometown club Celta.
+He spent his first season as a senior with the reserves in the Segunda División B, featuring regularly but suffering relegation.

-Jonny made his La Liga debut for the main squad on 1 September 2012, starting in a 2–0 home win against CA Osasuna.
+Jonny made his La Liga debut for the main squad on 1 September 2012, starting in a 2–0 home win against Osasuna.
 On 5 November, he renewed his contract with until 2017.

 Jonny was definitively promoted to the first team at the start of 2013–14 after the arrival of Luis Enrique as coach, and appeared in 26 matches during that campaign.
 On 19 January 2015, he further extended his link until 2019.

-Jonny scored his first professional goal on 20 February 2016, the second in a 3–2 home victory over SD Eibar.
-He finished the season with 36 league appearances, helping the side finish sixth and qualify to the UEFA Europa League.
+Jonny scored his first professional goal on 20 February 2016, the second in a 3–2 home victory over Eibar.
+He finished the season with 36 league appearances, helping the side to finish sixth and qualify for the UEFA Europa League.

 On 18 January 2017, Jonny scored the 2–1 winner away against Real Madrid in the quarter-finals of the Copa del Rey (eventual 4–3 aggregate triumph).